 The initial focus of the Texas College of Mines and Metallurgy was to teach the science of mining and metallurgy.
 Within a few years of its opening in 1914, TCM began to offer courses that prepared teachers to fill an important regional need.
 By 1936, a collection of courses that lead to a teaching certificate had developed into an education major.
 During the next three decades, teacher preparation grew at what had become Texas Western College in 1949.
 Campus leaders moved the education program to the original Burges Hall during the 1963-64 academic year.
 Around that time, education majors made up approximately 10 percent of the campus’ student population.
 The college was renamed The University of Texas at El Paso in 1967, and four years later saw the College of Education move into its new nine-story Education Building on the north end of the center of campus.
 Through the years, the building’s classrooms, laboratories and offices have served generations of Miners.

-The College of Education consists of three departments – Educational Psychology and Special Services, Educational Leadership and Foundations, and Teacher Education, which has two divisions: Bilingual Education, Literacy/Biliteracy and Sociocultural Studies (BELSS), and Science, Technology, Engineering and Mathematics (STEM) Education.
+The College of Education consists of three departments – Educational Psychology and Special Services, Educational Leadership and Foundations, and Teacher Education, which has two divisions: Bilingual Education, Early Childhood Education, Literacy/Biliteracy, Sociocultural Studies (BELSS), and Science, Technology, Engineering and Mathematics (STEM) Education.
 These departments employ more than 60 tenured and tenure-track faculty members and enroll more than 1,800 undergraduates and 1,200 graduate students.